 On September 1st, the city of Boulder, Colorado joined a growing number of US cities in pledging to source 100% of its electricity from clean, renewable energy sources like solar and wind by 2030.

 Boulder’s commitment is part of the Sierra Club’s #Readyfor100 campaign.
 Launched in January following the Paris climate agreement, #Readyfor100 encourages cities across the country to commit to transitioning to 100% renewable energy.
-In making this commitment, Boulder joins 16 other cities who have committed to sourcing 100% of their electricity from renewables, including San Francisco; Salt Lake City; Grand Rapids, Michigan; and Nassau, New York.
+In making this commitment, Boulder joins 16 other cities who have committed to sourcing 100% of their energy from renewables, including San Francisco; Salt Lake City; Grand Rapids, Michigan; and Nassau, New York.
 In December, San Diego became the largest city in the U.S. to commit to 100% renewable energy, when it announced its plans to reach that target by 2035.

 As Sierra Club’s #Readyfor100 campaign demonstrates, there is increasing momentum among cities to lead the way on climate action.
 The Global Covenant of Mayors for Climate and Energy, the world’s largest coalition of cities and local governments committed to climate leadership (created in June from the merger of two similar efforts), now has commitments from over 7,100 cities from 119 countries and six continents to take bold action to reduce emissions.